Ramakm/ifluencesa/DEPLOYMENT_CHECKLIST.md

 - [ ] Backup and recovery tested
 - [ ] Support processes in place

 **Congratulations!
-Your Windsurf application is ready for production! 🚀**
+Your Ifluencesa application is ready for production! 🚀**